Skip to main content

 Find information on prescription submissions, as well as retrieving copies of your submitted prescriptions.

-Practitioner Services Divisions Scanning Centre, NHS National Services Scotland, Gyle Square, 1 South Gyle Crescent, Edinburgh, EH12 9EB
+Practitioner Services Divisions Scanning Centre, NHS National Services Scotland, Gyle Square, 1 South Gyle Crescent, Edinburgh, EH12 9EB.

-GP Practices are also being contacted to request them to take action at source to prevent some of these issues from occurring, and advising them of the guidance being provided to you so that any requests for re-prints do not come as a surprise to them and they understand the rationale.
+The Scanning Service at PSD receives around 6 to 6.5 million prescriptions each month.
+Given the volume of submissions, even a small percentage of prescriptions submitted with staples, paper clips, tape, stickers, tears, patient notes etc. can mean significant delays to the scanning process.
+GP Practices are also being reminded to take action at source to prevent some of these issues from occurring and advising them of the guidance being provided to you so that any requests for re-prints do not come as a surprise to them and they understand the rationale.

 1. Faint Ink

-On receipt of a prescription that has faint ink and not fully legible, please ask for a re-print as the paper prescription is still the trigger for payment and ICR is required to merge the paper prescription with the electronic claim.
+On receipt of a prescription that has faint ink and is not fully legible, please ask for a re-print as the paper prescription is still the trigger for payment and scanning is required to merge the paper prescription with the electronic claim.
 If not, the prescription is sent for re-scan or keyed manually from paper and this has an impact on the timeliness of your payment.

 2. Red Ink

-4. Patient Notes part of the prescription form
+3. Patient Notes part of the prescription form

 In some instances, the patient notes part of the prescription form has been folded over and not detached from the prescription itself.
 PSD does not require the repeat part of the prescription form and requests that these are removed and do not form part of the prescription submission.
 The impact of this is that if the notes page is not removed and folded over, when these are scanned, we may not capture an image of the rear side of the prescription with a patient signature for Scheule 2 & 3 controlled drugs, which is a mandatory requirement as per circular pca2022-p-27.pdf and required for NHS Board Controlled Drug Accountable Officers.

-Best practices for prescription submission
+4. Best practice for prescription submissions

-There are certain best practices to adhere to when it comes to prescription submission.
+To support timely and accurate payments by reducing the amount of additional work we need to do to process your submissions, there are certain best practices to adhere to when it comes to prescription submission.

 They include:

-• ensure your pharmacy details are clearly printed or stamped in the top right hand side of all prescriptions
+• Ensure your pharmacy details are clearly printed or stamped in the top right-hand side of all prescriptions.

-A training video on how to improve the pharmacy claiming and payment process is now available.
+A training video on how to improve the pharmacy claiming and payment process is available.

 Should you have any further enquiries, please contact the PSD Scanning Centre on 01506 705125 or email: nss.p-cfs-scanningservices@nhs.scot